Treys21/ASL-Recognition/README.md

 # ASL Recognition

-Determine sign language letter from picutre of sign using a trained convolution nueral network trained with test images.
+Determine sign language letter from picture of sign using a trained convolution nueral network trained with test images.